 Enabling this option makes the seed to be chosen randomly every time the generator is run.
 This permits to conveniently re-run the generator with a new seed simply by pressing Ctrl-F (see keyboard shortcuts).

 The spectral synthesis module creates randomly rough surfaces by constructing the Fourier transform of the surface according to specified parameters and then performing the inverse Fourier transform to obtain the real surface.
 The generated surfaces are periodic (i.e. perfectly tilable).

 The Fourier image parameters define the shape of the PSDF, i.e. the Fourier coefficient modulus, the phases are chosen randomly.
 At present, all generated surfaces are isotropic, i.e. the PSDF is radially symmetric.

 The root mean square value of the heights (or of the differences from the mean plane which, however, always is the z = 0 plane).
-Button Like Current Channel sets the RMS value to those of the current channel.
+Button Like Current Image sets the RMS value to that of the current image.

 The minimum and maximum spatial frequency.
 Increasing the minimum frequency leads to “flattening” of the image, i.e. to removal of large features.
 Decreasing the maximum frequency limits the sharpness of the features.